LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 For more details, please see: BBQ Gas Leak Test

-Hot To Safely Attach or Change Your BBQ Gas Bottle
+Hot To Safely Attach or Change Your LCC27 Gas Bottle

-The LLC27 regulator has a female fitting that screws onto the male LCC27 gas bottle fitting.
+A new gas bottle connection has the LCC27 regulator with a female fitting that screws onto the male LCC27 gas fitting.

 It has a normal right-handed thread.